-I want to thank Sephrena Lynn Miller for her extensive review of this chapter, that helped me refining this story (even if it means some delay).
+I want to thank Sephrena Lynn Miller for her extensive review and editing of this chapter, that helped me refining this story (even if it means some delay).
 Thanks as well to Sika Sinn for some corrections.

 Ashley was now back in her bed, deeply sleeping.
 There was no chance of waking her up.
 Meryl was looking over at her friend with mixed feelings.
 She seemed as if she was on the verge of doing something, but, there was always something that was keeping her from doing it.
 She finally decided to let her friend sleep a little more.
 Meryl opened the window some and changed into her pixie form.
 She fluttered out the window and over the houses of the neighborhood.
 She occasionally hovered by a window, peering inside with curiosity.

 After a few hours of flying about, Meryl flew back to Ashley's room and closed the window.
 In an instant her flying body disappeared to become her other self in human form.
 With Ashley sleeping like a log, Meryl proceeded to look through Ashley's clothes and selected a lavender flowered nightgown to wear for the night.

 Meryl then slipped quietly and softly into bed with Ashley.
 For a moment, she was just happy contemplating her friend sleeping.
 She was so peaceful Meryl hesitated disturbing Ashley.
 Finally, she came closer and gently whispered something unintelligible to Ashley's ears.
 Ashley was still fast sleep, seemingly impervious to her friend.